-As residents of New York City, we rely on our city’s mass transportation system for essential services.
+As residents of New York, we rely on our city’s mass transportation system for essential services.
 Over 11 million of us take the subway and buses every day, many without incident.
 We exit the cars at our destinations without giving NYC’s Metropolitan Transportation Authority (MTA) a second thought.

 The personal injury lawyers at Banville Law want to help.
 Our attorneys are experienced in holding New York City public transportation agencies responsible for the improper maintenance of their properties.
-Over decades of targeted legal guidance, our slip and fall lawyers have secured many high value verdicts and settlements for our clients.
+Over decades of targeted legal guidance, our lawyers have secured many high value verdicts and settlements for our clients.

-Because subway stations, train platforms, other MTA associated structures are owned by City of New York governmental agencies, slip and fall cases that occur on MTA property are particularly difficult.
+Because subway stations, train platforms, other MTA associated structures are owned by City of New York governmental agencies, fall incidents that occur on MTA property are particularly difficult.
 In fact, the MTA has numerous laws written in its favor, protecting it from many, even most, types of accident claim.
 Unlike the owners of private residences or privately-owned businesses, the City of New York has immunity against many personal injury claims.

 If you slipped on a substance covering MTA property, like spilled liquid, you will most likely not have a case.
 In fact, there are only limited circumstances under which one can sue a New York government agency.
-Certain slip and fall conditions may warrant filing a personal injury lawsuit against the MTA, including:
+Certain conditions may warrant filing a personal injury lawsuit against the MTA, including:

 Did you trip and fall in a hole in the cement floor of a subway station or train platform?
 The MTA is responsible for maintaining its properties in reasonably safe condition.

-For decades, our expert attorneys have stood up for the rights of New York City’s citizens.
+For decades, our attorneys have stood up for the rights of New York City’s citizens.
 Many of our cases over the years have involved premises liability on MTA property.
 We have experience fighting the following governmental public transport agencies: